Google has made changes to the way your data insights are pulled.

 We’re using new terms on your audience report and throughout Google Ads.
 For example, “audience types” (these include similar, custom, in-market, and affinity) are now referred to as audience segments and “remarketing” is now referred to as “your data”.
 Learn more about the updates to Audience terms and phrases

-Audience insights is designed to help you find new audiences by showing valuable information about the people in your remarketing lists.
-For example, if you’re using Google Ads conversion tracking, Audience insights can help you find audiences related to your "All converters" remarketing list to expand your targeting or adjust your bids to better reach these high-performing audiences.
+Your data insights are designed to help you find new audiences by showing valuable information about your website visitors and app users.
+For example, if you’re using Google Ads conversion tracking, your data insights can help you find audiences related to your "All converters" data segment.
+This helps you expand your targeting or adjust your bids to better reach these high-performing audiences.

 - Find new and relevant audiences to expand your ad group targeting.

-- Discover the demographics, locations, devices, and interests that make up your remarketing lists.
+- Discover the demographics, locations, devices, and interests that make up your data segments.

 - Make informed decisions about how to target your ads, what bids to set, and more.

 - Drive sales with new customers who typically convert on your website.